BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 The agreement reached by the Swiss and UK government protecting the rights of Swiss nationals currently residing in the UK and the reciprocal rights of UK nationals currently residing in Switzerland, after the UK leaves the EU, also covers a no-deal scenario.

-The agreement, signed on 25 February 2019, enters into force on 1 January 2021 in a deal scenario (after the transition period), or on 30 March 2019 in a no-deal scenario.
+The agreement, signed on 25 February 2019, enters into force on 1 January 2021 in a deal scenario (after the transition period), or on the day after Brexit in a no-deal scenario.

-The Swiss Federal Council has also decided that, in the event of the UK’s disorderly exit from the EU (i.e., without a ratified Withdrawal Agreement), a separate quota of work permits will be made available from 30 March 2019 to British citizens who wish to enter Switzerland to work.
+The Swiss Federal Council has also decided that, in the event of the UK’s disorderly exit from the EU (i.e., without a ratified Withdrawal Agreement), a separate quota of work permits will be made available from the day after Brexit to British citizens who wish to enter Switzerland to work.

 EEA EFTA States